-Hand, foot and mouth disease may cause every parent of an infant or toddler to cringe.
+Hand, foot and mouth disease may cause every caregiver of a little one to cringe.
 It spreads like wildfire through daycares and causes little ones discomfort.
 Pediatrician Scott Oelberg, DO, UnityPoint Health, explains what causes hand, foot and mouth disease, how long it’s contagious and why your child might have to deal with it more than once.

 What is Hand, Foot and Mouth Disease?